openhab/openhab-js/README.md

 # openHAB Javascript Library

 This library aims to be a fairly high-level ES6 library to support automation in openHAB.
-It provides convenient access to common openHAB functionality within rules including items, things, action, logging and more.
+It provides convenient access to common openHAB functionality within rules including items, things, actions, logging and more.

 This library is included by default in the openHAB [JavaScript binding](https://www.openhab.org/addons/automation/jsscripting/)